The only way to get positive feelings about yourself is to take positive actions."

-Here's the reflection prompt, which should be at least 1,000 words, or 4 pages.
+Here's the reflection prompt.
+Your reflection should be at least 1,000 words.

-C. Moral and civic engagement: As an informed individual and citizen, discuss the issue you focused on as a public problem.
+As an informed individual and citizen, discuss the issue you explained above as a public or community problem.
 What elements of unfairness or injustice does the problem have?
 Do you believe more people should care about the problem?
 Why or why not?
-Discuss possible solutions to the problem.
+Discuss one or more solutions to the problem.

-D. Change/commitment: Explain how your coursework and activities have shaped your personal, academic or career goals.
-From the list below, select three actions and discuss at least one in detail.
+From the list below, select all the ones you are interested in doing and discuss at least one in detail.
 Explain how the action(s) you will take will help reduce the impact of the problem.

-1. Support people in my family and my friends who are affected by the problem.
+1. Support family, friends, and/or neighbors who are affected by the problem

-4. Serve at a community-based organization working on the problem.
+2. Serve or fundraise to support a community-based organization that is working on the problem

-5. Convene a dialog with policy-makers working on the problem.
+4. Convene a dialog with policy-makers who are working on the problem

-6. Advocate with public officials and legislators who work on the problem.
+5. Advocate with public officials and/or legislators who are working on the problem

-8. Complete a degree that will provide me with the knowledge, skills, and attitudes to work on the problem in my career.
+8. Complete a degree that will provide me with the knowledge, skills, and attitudes to work on the problem in my profession

 9. Other (specify)